How to plan a loft conversion

 Loft conversion ideas

-Remember that any room that requires plumbing or a lot of floor space will be more labour-intensive - and therefore expensive - than simple conversions.
+Remember that any room that requires plumbing or a larger floor space will be more labour-intensive – and therefore expensive – than simple conversions.

 Here are some loft conversion ideas: